Kivernoll

 Kivernoll (originally Kiverknoll) is a hamlet in the county of Herefordshire, England.
 It is part of Much Dewchurch parish.
 Kivernoll consists of a small number of houses along the B4348, with settlement stretching along the unclassified road to Kilpeck and the byway to Dewsall known as The Rhydd.

-Kivernoll contains a number of listed buildings including an 18th-century stable.
+Kivernoll listed buildings include an 18th-century stable.

 There is a one span bridge over the Worm brook constructed in 1823 by a contractor called John Parsons.

 There was a Primitive Methodist chapel at the Rhydd, Kivernoll but it has since been converted into a house.